pollend/jsPsych/docs/overview/fullscreen.md

 # Fullscreen Experiments

-You can run your experiment in fullscreen mode by using the jspsych-fullscreen plugin.
+You can run your experiment in fullscreen mode by using the jsPsych-fullscreen plugin.

 ```javascript
 var timeline = [];